Insights/Technical

 2. Data Quality

 AI models amplify data quality problems.
 A model trained on inconsistent CRM data will generate inconsistent predictions.
-The minimum viable data quality programme for AI readiness: establish ownership for each data domain, instrument data pipelines with quality checks, and build a systematic remediation process for quality violations.
+The minimum viable data quality programme for AI readiness: establish clear ownership for each data domain, instrument data pipelines with automated quality checks, and build a systematic remediation process for quality violations.
+The key metric to track is the percentage of AI-consumed data assets that pass automated quality gates — in our data audits, we consistently find that 30–40% of enterprise data assets have critical quality issues that would undermine AI model performance.

 In our data audits, we consistently find that 30–40% of enterprise data assets have critical quality issues that would undermine AI model performance.